 \subsection{Performance of multi-source training model}

-Now we contrast the performance of multi-source or combined training with single-source training models.
+Now, we contrast the performance of multi-source or combined training with single-source training models.
 We start with the following simple observation from Table \ref{tab:XGB performance}.
 We consider the performance of models trained on data of one symbol and tested on typical/atypical data of another symbol with the approach $\mathcal{A}_{HH}$ or $\mathcal{A}_{DS}$.
 RMSEs of eight such cross-symbol experiments are reported in Table \ref{tab:XGB performance}.
 We compare those with eight other corresponding RMSEs for the multi-source models.
 In seven out of eight cases, the RMSE of multi-source training is lower than those of cross-symbol experiments.
-Only for BNF atypical test data, the RMSE of multi-source training $\mathcal{A}_{DS}$ model is larger by $2.6\%$ than that by N50 trained $\mathcal{A}_{DS}$ model.
 We also observe the following.
-Although $\mathcal{A}_{HH}$ approach performs poorer than $\mathcal{A}_{DS}$ on atypical test data, the performance of $\mathcal{A}_{HH}$ approach on atypical test data gets better in combined training model, compared to single-source training model.
+Although $\mathcal{A}_{HH}$ approach performs poorer than $\mathcal{A}_{DS}$ on atypical test data, the performance of $\mathcal{A}_{HH}$ approach on atypical test data gets generally better in the combined training model, compared to the single-source training model.
 Finally, for every test data, the performance of the multi-source ensemble model is close to the best performance.
-To be more precise, the relative difference of its RMSE value is less than $3\%$ from the RMSE of the best model on the same test data.
+To be more precise, the relative difference of its RMSE value is less than $7\%$ from the RMSE of the best model on the same test data.
 This is empirical evidence of the reliability of the multi-source ensemble model.

 The option price prediction performance of multi-source models with approaches $\mathcal{A}_{HH}$ and $\mathcal{A}_{DS}$, summarized in Table \ref{tab:XGB performance}, is illustrated more effectively through a histogram of residuals, defined as the differences between predicted and actual normalized price of options, as shown in Figure \ref{fig:histogram}.
 The horizontal axis represents the range of residuals, which is divided into 100 intervals, while the vertical axis shows the relative frequency.
-The histograms in Figure \ref{fig:histogram} is constructed using predictions from the XGBoost model, trained on combined datasets, and tested on NIFTY$50$ (plot \ref{fig:N50-hist}) and BANKNIFTY (plot \ref{fig:BNF-hist}) datasets respectively.
+The histograms in Figure \ref{fig:histogram} are constructed using predictions from the XGBoost model, trained on combined datasets, and tested on NIFTY$50$ (plot \ref{fig:N50-hist}) and BANKNIFTY (plot \ref{fig:BNF-hist}) datasets, respectively.
 These predictions are made using both the $\mathcal{A}_{DS}$ and $\mathcal{A}_{HH}$ approaches, under typical and atypical testing scenarios.
-Hence each plot has four histograms.
+Hence, each plot has four histograms.